puntorigen/easy-model/README.md

 - Easy-to-use async database operations
 - Built on top of SQLModel and SQLAlchemy
-- PostgreSQL support with asyncpg
+- Support for both PostgreSQL and SQLite databases
 - Common CRUD operations out of the box
 - Session management with context managers
 - Type hints for better IDE support